How to Cook Japanese Rice

 Here is how to adapt the chef’s method for a regular heavy pot or Dutch oven:

 1. Prep the Rice Exactly the Same Way: Do not skip the 15-minute soak and 15-minute strain (zaru-age).
-This hydration step is what guarantees your rice will cook evenly all the way to the core, even on a regular stovetop.
+This hydration step is what guarantees your rice will cook all the way to the core, even on a regular stovetop.

 2. The Ratio: Use the same ratio as the donabe method.
 For 2合 (300g) of rice, use about 330cc to 350cc of water.
 (Regular pots lose just a tiny bit more steam than a specialized rice cooker, so leaning toward 350cc is a safe bet).